Quantization of canonical bases and the quantum symplectic double: Introduction

-In fact, the main result of~\cite{AK} was a much more detailed statement which established a number of properties of $\mathbb{I}_{\mathcal{A}}^q$ conjectured in~\cite{IHES,ensembles}.
-The map $\mathbb{I}_{\mathcal{A}}^q$ is expected to be important in physics where it is related to the ``protected spin character'' introduced by Gaiotto, Moore, and Neitzke~\cite{GMN}.
+The existence of the map $\mathbb{I}_{\mathcal{A}}^q$ was conjectured by Fock and Goncharov in~\cite{ensembles}.
+In physics, it is expected to be closely related to the ``protected spin characters'' introduced by Gaiotto, Moore, and Neitzke for a class of quantum field theories known as the Argyres-Douglas theories associated to a Lie algebra of type $A_1$~\cite{GMN}.

+The map $\mathbb{I}_\mathcal{A}^q$ is an analog of the one constructed in~\cite{AK} in the case when the marked bordered surface $\Sigma=(\mathbb{S},\mathbb{M})$ is a punctured surface, that is, when $\mathbb{S}$ has empty boundary and all points of $\mathbb{M}$ lie in the interior of~$\mathbb{S}$.
+The construction in~\cite{AK} was based on the ``quantum trace map'' introduced by Bonahon and Wong~\cite{BonahonWong} whereas the construction of the present paper is based on the theory of quantum cluster algebras~\cite{BZq}, the notion of a quantum $F$-polynomial from~\cite{Tran}, and the work of Muller on skein algebras~\cite{Muller}.
+Recent results of L\^{e}~\cite{Le} suggest that these two approaches are in fact equivalent.
+It should be possible, using these ideas, to generalize the construction to an arbitrary marked bordered surface~$\Sigma$, but we will not pursue such a generalization here.